Merrimack-Capstone/MSDS-capstone/README.md

 3) Performs Principal Component Analysis (PCA) and adds top 5 PC's to data set
 4) Saves training and test data in train_data.rds and test_data.rds respectively to be ingested into any predictive model code modules

 Custom functions:

-  a) wait_to_render: instructs system to pause a given parameter's number of seconds to allow for graphics rendering before continuing
+  a) _wait_to_render_: instructs system to pause a given parameter's number of seconds to allow for graphics rendering before continuing
-  b) OneCountryMissingness:  Produces a data missingness heatmap for a given country, with the data and country passed as parameters
+  b) _OneCountryMissingness_:  Produces a data missingness heatmap for a given country, with the data and country passed as parameters
-  c) OverallMissingnessHeatmap:  Produces a data missingness heatmap for all the data, by variable and year
+  c) _OverallMissingnessHeatmap_:  Produces a data missingness heatmap for all the data, by variable and year
-  d) MissingnessByVariable:  Produces an overall data missingness chart by Variable
+  d) _MissingnessByVariable_:  Produces an overall data missingness chart by Variable
-  e) MissingnessByYear: Produces an overall data missingness chart by Year
+  e) _MissingnessByYear_: Produces an overall data missingness chart by Year
-  f) MissingnessByCountry: Produces an overall data missingness chart by Country, for countries with missingness over a threshold parameter
+  f) _MissingnessByCountry_: Produces an overall data missingness chart by Country, for countries with missingness over a threshold parameter
-  g) FourPlots:  Generates the four primary missingness data plots / heatmaps
+  g) _FourPlots_:  Generates the four primary missingness data plots / heatmaps
-  h) PlotUHC:  Plots the variable UCHServiceCoverage (averaged) by year - a variable that requires iterative imputation
+  h) _PlotUHC_:  Plots the variable UCHServiceCoverage (averaged) by year - a variable that requires iterative imputation
-  i) PlotSlums: Plots the variable UCHServiceCoverage (averaged) by year - a variable that requires iterative imputation
+  i) _PlotSlums_: Plots the variable UCHServiceCoverage (averaged) by year - a variable that requires iterative imputation
-  j) Yeo_Johnson:  Perform's Yeo-Johnson transformation of the specified training and test data
+  j) _Yeo_Johnson_:  Perform's Yeo-Johnson transformation of the specified training and test data
-  k) impute_time_trend :  Imputes missing data for a given variable, by country, using time trend fitting; Parameters include the data set, the variable name to be imputed abnd a floor and cap to be observed on the imputed values
+  k) _impute_time_trend_ :  Imputes missing data for a given variable, by country, using time trend fitting; Parameters include the data set, the variable name to be imputed abnd a floor and cap to be observed on the imputed values

 #### _Two Variable Models.R:_